 With that said, I think it is important for you to understand the aspects of a family law case that can be especially difficult for families of all sorts.
 I also want you to understand where you can turn for help with the mending of a broken family after your family law case is over and done with.
-The trouble with the divorce or child custody case is that much of the time parties and their attorneys get lost in the day-to-day grind of the case and lose track of the big picture and long-term future of the family.
-After all, if it weren't for your desire to do something good for yourself and your family you likely wouldn't have gone through with the case in the 1st place.
+The trouble with the divorce or child custody case is that parties and their attorneys get lost in the day-to-day grind of the case and lose track of the big picture and long-term future of the family.
+After all, if it weren't for your desire to do something good for yourself and your family, you likely wouldn't have gone through with the case in the 1st place.

-There are ways to avoid completely taking your family and putting you all through the wringer as far as maximizing the opportunity or difficulty in stress in a case.
-While it is not always easy to do so there are ample opportunities within a family law case for you and your opposing party to be able to work together to minimize discord and amplify the bonds that you once shared as a family unit.
-Bear in mind that after the divorce or child custody case you all will still be responsible for caring for your children together as a team.
+There are ways to avoid completely taking your family and putting you all through the wringer to maximize the opportunity or difficulty in stress in a case.
+While it is not always easy to do so, there are ample opportunities within a family law case for you and your opposing party to work together to minimize discord and amplify the bonds that you once shared as a family unit.
+Bear in mind that you all will still be responsible for caring for your children together as a team after the divorce or child custody case.

 Unfortunately, a divorce or child custody case causes you and your Co-parent to come face to face with your shortcomings and failures consistently over a long period.
 This can cause even the most stable and caring parent to become defensive towards the other person involved in their case.
-More times than not this can be a recipe for acrimony if you and your Co-parent do not make a concerted effort to avoid circumstances that may lead to your disrupting of the family unit.
+More times than not, this can be a recipe for acrimony if you and your Co-parent do not make a concerted effort to avoid circumstances that may lead to your disrupting the family unit.

 Taking the time to understand the positions of your spouse

 If you are going through a divorce, the last thing that you probably want to do is spend a lot of time considering the positions of your opposing party and why he or he is doing the things that they are choosing to do during your case.
 For many people, seeing your spouse as a sort of adversary during the case is enough to drive you towards accomplishing your goals even more.